viditpok/image-compression/README.md

 ## Usage
 To use the tool, follow these steps:

-- Open the tool in your browser.
+- Open the tool
-- Upload the image you want to compress.
+- Upload the image you want to compress
-- Access the downloaded image in your downloads folder.
+- Access the downloaded image in your downloads folder